wangerekaharun/StreamReactions/README.md

 ## Adding your Custom Styling to Reactions

 At times you need the UI for the reactions to adapt to the styling of your app.
-The Reactions API also supprts this in very simple and straight forwad steps.
-For the title text you simply add the following in your <code>themes.xml</code> file:
+The Reactions API also supports this in very simple and straight forwad steps.
+For the title text you add the following in your <code>themes.xml</code> file:

 ```xml
 <item name="streamUiUserReactionsTitleTextColor">@color/white</item>